DobriyDed/docs-en/docs/pages/ingame.rst

 Country ban
 -----------

 Select countries that you do not wish on your server.
-CSMM will automatically kick anyone joining from an IP in these countries.
+CSMM will automatically kick or ban anyone joining from an IP in these countries.

 **Note** This is very naive protection.
 Users can get around this with VPN/proxies.
+This'll keep casuals out, but if someone REALLY wants to get in this will not suffice.

 Commands
 --------

 calladmin
 ^^^^^^^^^^

-Create a support ticket.
-CSMM will collect some data such as your inventory and location to display along the ticket.
+Let a player create a support ticket.
+Admins can get notified of this ticket and can view/comment on it via the website.
+CSMM will collect inventory and location data to display along the ticket.

 Custom commands
 ^^^^^^^^^^^^^^^^

 Admins can create custom ingame commands.
 You can set delay, timeout, cost of the command.

-**note: If a custom command has same name as an existing csmm command, the existing csmm command will always take precendence. the custom command never gets executed**
+**Note: If a custom command has same name as an existing csmm command, the existing csmm command will always take precendence. the custom command never gets executed.**

 For example: